-The Organization for Security and Cooperation in Europe (OSCE) is the world's largest regional organization, which consists of 56 participating States, including all European countries, the CIS states, the US and Canada.
+The Organization for Security and Cooperation in Europe (OSCE) is the world's largest regional organization which consists of 57 participating States including all European countries, the CIS states, the US, Canada and Mongolia.

-The OSCE mandate covers a wide range of issues within the politico-military, economic and environmental and human dimensions: combating terrorism, arms control, confidence and security-building measures, ensuring economic and environmental security, development of democratic institutions, rule of law and protection of human rights.
-All decisions within the OSCE are taken by consensus.
-All participating States have an equal status.
+The OSCE mandate covers a wide range of issues within the politico-military, economic and environmental and human dimensions.
+All decisions within the OSCE are taken by consensus, and all participating States have an equal status.

 The OSCE's comprehensive approach to security and a wide range of participants make the Organization an important and unique international forum for political dialogue.

-The Republic of Belarus further develops pragmatic and constructive co-operation with OSCE Institutions – Office for Democratic Institutions and Human Rights (ODIHR), Representative on Freedom of the Media, as well as the OSCE Secretariat, including the Co-ordinator of OSCE Economic and Environmental Activities and Special Representative and Co-ordinator for combating trafficking in human beings.
-In particular, in 2009-2010, the Republic of Belarus was heavily involved in a dialogue with the OSCE ODIHR in the context of improving the Belarusian electoral legislation.
+The Republic of Belarus has been developing pragmatic and constructive co-operation with the OSCE Institutions – Office for Democratic Institutions and Human Rights (ODIHR), Representative on Freedom of the Media, as well as the OSCE Secretariat, including Coordinator of the OSCE Economic and Environmental Activities and Special Representative / Coordinator for Combating Trafficking in Human Beings.

-In 1998-2002 in Belarus there functioned the OSCE Advisory and Monitoring Group, and in 2003-2010 the OSCE Office in Minsk was operating.
-A number of joint projects of international technical assistance were implemented through these field operations.
+The OSCE Advisory and Monitoring Group (AMG) functioned in Belarus in 1998 — 2002, and the OSCE Office in Minsk (OOM) operated there in 2003 — 2010.
+A number of significant projects of international technical assistance were implemented in Belarus through these field operations.

-Since 2007 a joint project of the OSCE-UNDP “Capacity Building for small arms and light weapons (SALW) control and ensuring their safe storage” is being implemented in Belarus, developed in response to a formal request of the Belarusian side for assistance from the OSCE participating States.
-The project aims at strengthening safety of the SALW storage and improving stockpile management of this type of weapons at the facilities of the Ministry of Defence of Belarus.
+Since 2007 a large-scale joint OSCE-UNDP project named “Capacity Building for small arms and light weapons (SALW) control and ensuring their safe storage” has been implementing in Belarus.
+The project aims at strengthening safety of the SALW storage and improving stockpile management of this type of weapons at 15 facilities of the Ministry of Defense of Belarus.

-The Republic of Belarus actively supports the priority role of the OSCE in conflict settlement within its area of responsibility, stipulated by the Charter for European Security, based on the respect for sovereignty and territorial integrity of the participating States.
+Belarus actively supports the priority role of the OSCE, as stipulated by the Charter for European Security, in conflict settlement within its area of responsibility based on the respect for sovereignty and territorial integrity of the participating States.